dart-lang/language/working/2364 - primary constructors/feature-specification.md

   Point(this.x, {required this.y});
 }

-// Using a primary constructor. class Point(int x, {required int y});
+// Using a primary header constructor. class Point(int x, {required int y});

+// Using a primary body constructor. class Point this(int x, {required int y});
+}
 ```

 The class header can have additional elements, just like class headers